-Frank Sinatra's son, Frank Jr., has enjoyed a long and successful career as an entertainer in his own right — no mean feat, considering the size of the shadow cast by his pop-culture titan of a dad.
-A singer and composer — and sometime actor — Frank Jr. has released a number of records over the years, of his own work as well as beloved classics from the Great American Songbook, and still occasionally performs before appreciative, sell-out crowds.
-At 69 years old, he’s lasted longer and has, by all accounts, aged better than many other children of superstar parents.
+Frank Sinatra's son, Frank Jr., enjoyed a long and successful career as an entertainer in his own right -- no mean feat, considering the size of the shadow cast by his pop-culture titan of a dad.
+A singer and composer -- and sometime actor -- Frank Jr. released a number of records over the years, of his own work as well as beloved classics from the Great American Songbook, and performed before appreciative, sell-out crowds.
+By the time he died at 72 on March 16, 2016, he had lasted longer and, by all accounts, aged better than many other children of superstar parents.

-But a terrifying ordeal visited upon Frank Sinatra Jr. and his family 50 years ago this week, on Dec.
+But a terrifying ordeal visited upon Frank Sinatra Jr. and his family back on Dec.
 8, 1963, is and likely always will be one of the very first things anyone mentions when discussing the younger Sinatra's life.
 Namely, he was kidnapped, and for 48 hours, the lives of one of the most famous families in the world was turned upside down and filled with raw fear.

-Here, on Frank Jr.’s 70th birthday, LIFE offers a portrait of The Voice and his son in 1965, a short two years after Frank Jr.'s kidnapping — a backstage portrait of a father gently fussing over a boy (now a young man) who at one time was lost to the world.
+Here, as the world remembers the life of Frank Sinatra, Jr., LIFE offers a portrait of The Voice and his son in 1965, a short two years after Frank Jr.'s kidnapping -- a backstage portrait of a father gently fussing over a boy (now a young man) who at one time was lost to the world.
 At this point in the older Sinatra's career, he was, as LIFE put it in a huge, 16-page profile of the man, "the finest living singer of popular songs, an astonishingly good actor, an ambitious director, a shrewd businessman . . ."
 In other words, he was Sinatra.
 The only Sinatra.